inastefansdottir/JavaScript-1-CA/README.md

 git clone git@github.com:inastefansdottir/JavaScript-1-CA.git
 ```

-2. Navigate to the project folder and open index.html file in your browser.
+2. Navigate to the project folder and open the index.html file in your browser.

 Alternatively, use a live server extension (like Live Server in VS Code) to view the site.